What Is Folliculitis and how to treat it?

 - Constantly wearing tight clothing

 - Over time reoccurring infections if severe can result in damage to the follicles

 Follicles become infected with Staphylococcus (Staph) bacteria.
 This type of bacteria lives on the body at all times and only causes a problem when it enters through a cut or wound.
 This is why this type is the most common, especially on men’s faces due to daily shaving routines.

 This type is a little different from the rest because it is due to ingrowing hairs.
 It does look similar but spots that form on the skin do not become infected with pus.

 Follicles become infected by Pseudomonas bacteria.
 This type of bacteria lives in hot tubs and heated swimming pools and can multiply if chlorine or pH levels are not maintained properly.

-How do you treat superficial folliculitis?
+How to treat superficial folliculitis?

 These types normally improve in a 7-10 day period and do not need any medical intervention.
 By following the guidelines below, the condition should improve over a short period of time.
 If there is no improvement your doctor will prescribe a topical product to help clear this up.
 Antibiotics are not needed for the majority of these cases.